SliccJosh/Terraria-modded-APK-file/README.md

+You may have to edit the .sh file after you download the apk file.

 Running a .sh file on a Chromebook without enabling Linux (Crostini) or Developer Mode is quite limited, as Chrome OS is designed to be a secure and restricted environment.
 However, there are still a few workarounds you can consider:

 Method 1: Using Android Apps (Termux)